KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:language: cpp
 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_Vulkan_GetInstanceExtensionsForOpenXR
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_Vulkan_GetInstanceExtensionsForOpenXR

+	*The above code is an excerpt from Common/GraphicsAPI_Vulkan.cpp*

 	``xrGetVulkanInstanceExtensionsKHR()`` is called twice, first to get the size of the ``char`` buffer and the second to fill in the data.
 We used ``std::stringstream`` and ``std::getline()`` with a deliminator of ``' '`` to break up the string and copied that substring to an element in a ``std::vector<std::string>``, which we used when setting the instance extensions.